-Noosa is part of a global network, connected to more than 700 biosphere reserve sites across 129 countries under the UNESCO World Network of Biosphere Reserves (WNBR) and the World Network of Island and Coastal Biosphere Reserves (WNICBR).
+Noosa is part of a global network, connected to 738 sites across 134 countries under the UNESCO World Network of Biosphere Reserves (WNBR) and the World Network of Island and Coastal Biosphere Reserves (WNICBR).

 The WNBR is a platform for these sites of excellence to share knowledge and develop approaches to achieving the global goals of the Lima Action Plan 2015-2025 and the global Sustainable Development Goals (SDGs).

-Noosa is one of four UNESCO biosphere reserve sites in Australia, along with:
+Noosa is one of five UNESCO biosphere reserve sites in Australia, along with: